dwursteisen/wordpress-petition-plugins/readme.txt

 == Description ==

-The plugin allows you to run a single petition through your WordPress installation.
+The plugin allows you to run petitions through your WordPress installation.
 The petition appears on a page or post in WordPress.
 Upon submitting their details the user is sent an e-mail, prompting them to confirm their signature.
 The may can leave an optional comment if required.
 Details of signatories can be exported when the petition is complete.

 == Installation ==